Mistral AI: Services

 On 6 February 2025, Mistral AI released Le Chat on iOS and Android mobile devices.

 Mistral AI also introduced a Pro subscription tier, priced at $14.99 per month, which provides access to more advanced models, unlimited messaging, and web browsing.

+At the end of May 2026, Le Chat was renamed Vibe, and new features were introduced at the same time.

+Political significance

+As the largest and highest-valuation European artificial intelligence company, Mistral is a primary beneficiary of the push by the European Union and its member governments towards digital sovereignty in response to the AI boom and AI arms race between the US and China.
+In May 2026, CEO Arthur Mensch gave a speech to France's National Assembly arguing against France becoming a US "vassal state" including via the use of foreign AI in the French Armed Forces.

 Models

 The following table lists the main model versions of Mistral, describing the significant changes included with each version: